 - These somewhat inhibit flexibility.
 Just think about it, how much would the forefoot be able to bend at ease?
 Without harming the forefoot shoe part?

 - The second biggest concern is comfort.
-Safety toe boots or shoes tend to be less comfy (unless you will spend a bunch more for the premium and flagship ones).
+Safety toe boots and shoes tend to be less comfy (unless you are going to spend a lot more for the premium and flagship ones).

-- Another common phenomenon, the little toe hurting, resulting in blisters.
+- Another common phenomenon is the little toe hurting, resulting in blisters.
 This is basically a sizing issue.

-- Cheap safety boots may fail to protect the toes from the heavyweight they should have defended.
+- Cheap safety boots may fail to protect the toes from heavyweight they should have protected.
 We’ve seen a dozen `safety cap’ failing under standard pressure.
 We can never be sure unless buying from big brands’ praised product lines.
 ASTM and other measurements help a lot.

-- Brands not famous tend to make crappy safety footwear falling apart quickly.
+- Brands not famous tend to make crappy safety footwear fall apart quickly.

-- Smaller toe box area may lead to toe deformities.
+- Smaller toe box areas may lead to toe deformities.